 - 3 bay leaves

-- freshly ground pepper
+- Freshly ground pepper

 - In a large pan, bring 2 cups of water to a boil, add the octopus and simmer for 20minutes.

 - Remove the octopus from the pan.
-If the octopus weights more than 2lbs (1kg), cut the tentacles at the joints and the sac into 2-4 pieces.
+Cut the tentacles at the joints and the sac into 2-4 pieces.
 Let aside in a bowl.

 - Strain the broth and keep 3 cups.

 - Use the same large pan (cleaned) and add the olive oil.
-Sauté the onion and garlic for 2 minutes, add the octopus and sauté for another 2 minutes and finally the shallot onions for another 2 minutes.
+Sauté the onion and garlic for 3 minutes, add the octopus and sauté for another 5 minutes and finally the shallot onions for another 2 minutes.
 Pour the broth, allspice berries, bay leaves and pepper.
 No salt.

 - Simmer on medium-low heat for 20 minutes.
 Check the tentacles and if they are tender enough to be easily pierced with the point of a knife, remove the octopus from the pan.
-Don’t overcook it.
+Don’t overcook it. *